idaholab/moose/framework/doc/content/source/correctors/PointwiseRenormalizeVector.md

 !syntax description /Correctors/PointwiseRenormalizeVector

-This user object can pointwise renormalize the solution for a set of variables, taking each variable as the component of a vector and scaling the variables to obtain the user specified L2-norm.
+This `Corrector` can pointwise renormalize the solution for a set of variables, taking each variable as the component of a vector and scaling the variables to obtain the user specified L2-norm.

 ## Applications